Healthy Food Shopping

 These tips can help you keep the focus on healthy options when you're navigating the aisles:

 A list can keep you on track — especially if you base it on a meal plan for the week.
 Focus your week's menus on wholesome, nutritious ingredients such as fresh and frozen fruits and vegetables, lean meats and poultry, fresh fish, whole grains, and low-fat diary products.

-The American Heart Association and the American Academy of Pediatrics (AAP) suggest that families with kids keep these guidelines in mind:
+Experts suggest that families with kids keep these guidelines in mind:

 - Eat vegetables and fruits every day.

 - Use vegetable oils (especially ones high in monounsaturated fat such as olive and canola) and soft margarine low in saturated fat and trans-fatty acids instead of butter, shortening, or most other animal fats.

 - Eat whole-grain rather than refined-grain breads, cereals, pasta, and rice products.

 - Use nonfat or low-fat milk and dairy products daily.

 - Eat more fish, especially oily fish that is broiled or baked.

 OK, fruits and veggies are on your shopping list.
 What else?
 Consider adding these staples: